PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Design Goals

-#### Minimal effort for the customer
+#### Minimal effort for the Payer

-In order for a customer to checkout using the PayID Easy Checkout protocol, the customer only needs to provide a merchant with their PayID Easy Checkout enabled PayID.
+In order for a payer to checkout using the PayID Easy Checkout protocol, the payer only needs to provide a merchant with their PayID Easy Checkout enabled PayID.

 #### No New Server-Side Software

-Because the flow of PayID Easy Checkout is predicated on using the PayID Discovery Protocol and then redirecting the customer away from the merchant, all of the flow can be instrumented on the front end and doesn't require new server-side resources.
+Because the flow of PayID Easy Checkout is predicated on using the PayID Discovery Protocol and then redirecting the payer away from the merchant, all of the flow can be instrumented on the front end and doesn't require new server-side resources.

-Apart from a PayID Discovery compliant PayID Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the customer or merchant for a payment.
-The PayID server is capable of providing details of where to send the customer via the PayID Discovery Protocol.
-Assuming the wallet used by the customer has implemented support in their UI for the PayID Easy Checkout Protocol, the customer can be redirected to their wallet to complete their transaction.
+Apart from a PayID Discovery compliant PayID Server, The PayID Easy Checkout Protocol does not require server-side software to be run by either the payer or merchant for a payment.
+The PayID server is capable of providing details of where to send the payer via the PayID Discovery Protocol.
+Assuming the wallet used by the payer has implemented support in their UI for the PayID Easy Checkout Protocol, the payer can be redirected to their wallet to complete their transaction.

 ## Example Usage
-This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant and customer.
-The merchant accepts payments using the PayID pay$merchant.com, and the customer controls the PayID alice$wallet.com.
+This section shows a non-normative example of PayID Easy Checkout between a hypothetical merchant and payer.
+The merchant accepts payments using the PayID pay$merchant.com, and the payer controls the PayID alice$wallet.com.

 ### PayID Easy Checkout Initiation
-In this example, the customer might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
-The merchant would then render a form asking for the customer's PayID, as well as a "Checkout with PayID" button.
-Once the customer inputs their PayID `alice$wallet.com` and clicks the "Checkout with PayID" button, the merchant begins the PayID Easy Checkout flow.
+In this example, the payer might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
+The merchant would then render a form asking for the payer's PayID, as well as a "Checkout with PayID" button.
+Once the payer inputs their PayID `alice$wallet.com` and clicks the "Checkout with PayID" button, the merchant begins the PayID Easy Checkout flow.

 ### PayID Easy Checkout Wallet Discovery